 2015 100% Copenhagen, Taipei Design & City Exhibit, Taipei

-2014 100% Copenhagen, The Museum of Copenhagen, Copenhagen City Hall, and outdoor exhibitions in each of the 10 areas of the capital region.
+2014 100% Copenhagen, The Museum of Copenhagen, Produced in collaboration with METROPOLIS, Copenhagen City Hall, and outdoor exhibitions in each of the 10 areas of the capital region.

 2012 Brain Lab, Panum Institute, Copenhagen